 There are few things that feel worse than feeling totally isolated and alone.
-Regardless of our personality type, ethnic or regional background, or age we’re biologically wired for connection because we are made in the image of God.
+We connect to each other regardless of our personality type, ethnic or regional background or age.
+We’re biologically wired for connection because we are made in the image of God.
 From the wildest extrovert to the most introspective introvert, we all want to connect and to belong.

 We love the camaraderie that comes from discovering someone who shares a favourite sports team, movie, or muscian.
 It is also a common heart desire that we search for someone we can trust enough to share our most intimate thoughts.